Pulover/PuloversMacroCreator/Documentation/About.md

 * Added support for *#If Expression* in Context Sensitive Hotkeys.
 * Added *GetElementsByClassName* option in InternetExplorer/COM *Get Element Tool*.
 * Added var [not] in, var [not] contains, var [not] between and var is in Compare Variables If Statement.
+* Added WinTitle, WinText, ExcludeTitle and ExcludeText to *If Window...* statements.
 * Added options to set TitleMatchMode, TitleMatchMode Speed, DetectHiddenWindows and DetectHiddenText.
 * Added *Client* mode for Mouse and Pixel/Image Search coordinates.
 * Added option to center coordinates of *ImageSearch* results.